callstackincubator/rock/website/src/docs/configuration.md

 ## Remote Cache Configuration

-One of the key features of RNEF is remote build caching to speed up your development workflow.
+One of the key features of Rock is remote build caching to speed up your development workflow.
 By remote cache we mean native build artifacts (e.g. APK, or IPA binaries), which are discoverable by the user and available for download.
 Remote cache can live on any static storage provider, such as S3, R2, or GitHub Artifacts.
-For RNEF to know how and where to access this cache, you'll need to define `remoteCacheProvider`, which can be either bundled with the framework (such as the one for GitHub Actions) or a custom one that you can provide.
+For Rock to know how and where to access this cache, you'll need to define `remoteCacheProvider`, which can be either bundled with the framework (such as the one for GitHub Actions) or a custom one that you can provide.

 When `remoteCacheProvider` is set, the CLI will:

-1. Look at local cache under `.rnef/` directory for builds downloaded from a remote cache.
+1. Look at local cache under `.rock/` directory for builds downloaded from a remote cache.
 1. If not found, it will look for a remote build matching your local native project state (a fingerprint).
 1. If not found, it will fall back to local build.

 Available providers you can use:

-- [@rnef/provider-github](#github-actions-provider): store artifacts on GitHub Workflow Artifacts
+- [@rock-js/provider-github](#github-actions-provider): store artifacts on GitHub Workflow Artifacts
-- [@rnef/provider-s3](#aws-s3-provider): store artifacts on S3 (or Cloudflare R2)
+- [@rock-js/provider-s3](#aws-s3-provider): store artifacts on S3 (or Cloudflare R2)

 In case you would like to store native build artifacts in a different kind of remote storage, you can implement your own [custom provider](#custom-remote-cache-provider).